KevinRhode/KevinRhode/README.md

 I'm currently
  - Learning more about web development and deployment
  - Taking a class about fullstack development
- - Working as a game technician
+ - Working as a game and technology mananger